Transportation, Storage, and Distribution Managers

 Comments

-José Delgado (Likely) says
+José Delgado (Moderate) says

 There are several things that robots or AI would not be able to do, at least fully, but you never know.